Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

-# Content Guide Lines
+# Content Rules

 !!! cite "George Bernard Shaw"

     The golden rule is that there are no golden rules.

-!!! cite "Proverb"

-    There is an exception to every rule.

 ## Motivation and Rationale

-This page holds <del>rules</del> guide lines regarding the layout, content, and writing of this documentation.
+This page holds rules regarding the layout, content, and writing of this documentation.
 The goals are to provide a comprehensive, consistent, up-to-date and well-written documentation that is pure joy to read and use.
 It shall help to find answers and provide knowledge instead of being the bottleneck and a great annoyance.
-Therefore, we set up some guide lines which are outlined in the following.
+Therefore, we set up some rules which are outlined in the following.

 !!! tip

-    Following these guide lines when contributing speeds up the review process.
+    Following these rules when contributing speeds up the review process.
 Furthermore, your changes will not be blocked by the automatic checks implementened in the CI pipeline.

 ## Responsibility and License